Presence (DC Comics): Powers and abilities

 The Presence is the incarnation of the Abrahamic God in the DC Universe.

 The Presence has the ability to empower various angels, including the Spectre, Eclipso, and Michael Demiurgos.
 The Presence could resurrect the dead.
-When the fallen angel Asmodel invaded the Silver City in an attempt to destroy the Presence, it was stated that the Presence is everywhere and cannot be destroyed.
+When the fallen angel Asmodel invaded the Silver City in an attempt to destroy the Presence, it was stated by Zauriel (a member of the Eagle host who came to Earth and joined the Justice League) that the Presence is everywhere and cannot be destroyed.

 Although the Presence has stated in Lucifer that He is infinite and eternal, He also said that He was shaped by external forces.
 It is safe to note though, that He just speaks in reference to the "Collective Unconscious" giving Him shape.
 He at his utmost highest form is beyond such concepts and transcends all things.
 In volume 2 of the Lucifer series, He was temporarily killed or severely damaged by one of His fallen archangels, wielding a sword of His own creation.
 Though it should also be noted this was an aspect of His infinite being as He even says Himself in Lucifer #75.

 Due to the Lucifer series being set in the Vertigo Universe, which may or may not sit apart from the main DCU, this may only apply to the current Vertigo version of the Presence and not the Presence of the DCU itself, although this was no longer supportable since DC's The New 52 merged Vertigo, WildStorm, and Milestone together.
 This is supported by the fact that the Presence is alive (and unchanged) in the main DCU.